-One of the highlights of my time in the Bregenzerwald, was canyoning with the local adventure enthusiast Franko from Franko Natur Leben.
-It was a short 30 minute drive from our hotel to Dornbirn (in the neighboring Bodensee-Vorarlberg region) where we found ourselves at the gorges and caverns of the “Merlin’s World Canyon” of the Kobelach River.
-While there is a canyoning spot located in the Bregenzerwald, we had to follow where there was better weather conditions and that is often decided on the morning of the adventure.
+One of the highlights of my time in the Bregenzerwald was canyoning with the local adventure enthusiast Franko from Franko Natur Leben.
+It was a short 30-minute drive from our hotel to Dornbirn (in the neighbouring Bodensee-Vorarlberg region) where we found ourselves at the gorges and caverns of the “Merlin’s World Canyon” of the Kobelach River.
+While there is a canyoning spot located in the Bregenzerwald, we had to follow where there were better weather conditions, decided on the morning of the adventure.

-We parked up by the shallow river bed and changed into our wetsuits and harness gear, starting with a practice run about how to use the karabiner system, perfecting our abseiling technique over a small bridge and building up some team motivation with my friends Natalie and Rob from Love & Road.
+We parked up by the shallow river bed.
+We changed into our wetsuits and harness gear, starting with a practice run about how to use the karabiner system, perfecting our abseiling technique over a small bridge and building up some team motivation with my friends Natalie and Rob from Love & Road.
 We were all set for the half-day voyage.

 Within minutes of scrambling over shallow river water and navigating the large rocky pathway, the obstacles to get you further down into the canyon quickly appear.
 It was both heart-racing and exhilarating experience as we took on challenge after challenge that included high jumps, ziplines, rappelling down big waterfalls, small sections of Via Ferrata, alongside backward and headfirst slides down smooth, narrow rocky channels.

-With over 1,500km of signposted hiking trails from the valley basin to the mountain peaks, you could hike in Bregenzerwald for a long time.
-There is a hiking map available with 50 suggest hiking paths if you don’t know which layer of green to feast your eyes on first, but my day was spent hiking between two villages of Schönenbach (a slightly off-track alpine pasture settlement where we indulged in Käsespätzle, pre-hike) and Au.
+With over 1,500km of signposted hiking trails from the valley basin to the mountain peaks, you could hike in Vorarlberg’s Bregenzerwald for a long time.
+There is a hiking map available with 50 suggest hiking paths if you don’t know which layer of green to feast your eyes on first.
+Still, I spent my day hiking the Bregenz Forest between two villages of Schönenbach (a slightly off-track alpine pasture settlement where we indulged in Käsespätzle, pre-hike) and Au.

-On a journey that took approximately three hours, the hike incorporated winding alpine pasture track with dense forest exploration, with a chance to admire the valley views high up at the half way point where we celebrated with a little Schnapps and a quick rest to admire our surroundings before hiking back down.
+On a journey that took approximately three hours, the hike incorporated winding alpine pasture track with dense forest exploration, with a chance to admire the valley views high up at the halfway point.
+Here, we celebrated with a little Schnapps and a quick rest to admire our surroundings before hiking back down.

-These short hikes are a picture perfect way to hop from one village to another, with elevated views of the mountains and the valley basins below.
-Rounding another pasture corner, the setting is like an oil painting region you can walk through when you come to Vorarlberg.
+These short hikes are a picture-perfect way to hop from one village to another, with elevated views of the mountains and the valley basins below.
+When rounding another pasture corner, the setting is like an oil painting region you can walk through when you come to Vorarlberg.

-Summer here is a different kind of adventure than the days of ski.
+Summer here is a different kind of adventure than the days spent skiing.
 It felt new again, which is the best kind of feeling.

-Hiking in Bregenzerwald is also a chance to immerse oneself in a unique cultural trait of Vorarlberg when it comes to the unique preservation of the landscape – the 3-level cultivation system of the fields.
-This is where the snow melts and the cows graze on the valley pastures, then they move to the mountain pastures and by mid-summer are living on the high pastures, before coming back down to the barn for the cycle to begin again.
+Hiking in Bregenzerwald is also a chance to immerse oneself in a unique cultural trait of Vorarlberg when it comes to the extraordinary preservation of the landscape – the 3-level cultivation system of the fields.
+This system is about exact timing and movement.
+When the snow melts the cows graze on the valley pastures, then they move to the mountain pastures and by mid-summer are living on the high pastures, before coming back down to the barn for the cycle to begin again.
 (Valley (1st layer) – Pasture (2nd layer) – Alpine Pasture (3rd layer) – Pasture (2nd layer) – Valley (1st layer)).

-This method of cultivating the land for optimum use (alongside the preservation) has been practised for centuries and it has been added to the Austrian national UNESCO List of Intangible Cultural Heritage for its continuance today.
+This method of cultivating the land for optimum use, alongside its preservation, has been practised for centuries and it has been added to the Austrian national UNESCO List of Intangible Cultural Heritage for its continuance today.

 Where will you see the cows as you wander through the Bregenzerwald?

 The structured co-operative farming here means lots of small farms are producing the tastiest produce.
-Each farmer has around 12 cows and the 3-tier system ensures the healthiest possible diet for the cows.
-One result of that is tasty cheese!
-Finish your hike by tasting some of the regions famed ‘Alpkäse’ (alpine pasture cheese) that is produced in the 70 high alpine pastures.
-Down in the valley, the farmers bring the milk to one of the 17 central alpine dairies to produce ‘Bergkäse’ (mountain cheese).
+Each farmer has around 12 cows, and the 3-tier system ensures the healthiest possible diet for the cows.
+One result of that is delicious cheese!
+Finish your hike by tasting some of the regions famed Alpkäse (alpine pasture cheese) produced in the 70 high alpine pastures.
+Down in the valley, the farmers bring the milk to one of the 17 central alpine dairies to make ‘Bergkäse’ (mountain cheese).

-The region is also known for high quality food and other products produced and sold directly by the local farms including meat, sweet treats and schnapps, (although many local restaurants are also members serving up the local delicacies) alongside cosmetics like the whey based products by the farmer, Ingo Metzler.
+The region is also known for high-quality food and other products produced and sold directly by the local farms.
+These include meats, sweet treats and schnapps, (many local restaurants are also members serving up the local delicacies) alongside cosmetics like the whey-based products by the farmer, Ingo Metzler.
 I even found great locally produced gin at restaurant Löwen – a small distillery located in an old Bregenzerwälder house (where you can rest up post-hike with a beer).

-Vorarlberg is where innovation in design dominates.
-Where traditional blends with modernity to continue the centuries old craftsmanship the state is known.
-Often found in villages where people have artistically designed and built homes with flair but which match the feel of the village, hotels are also incorporating this creative enthusiasm, while keeping nature and the surroundings in mind.
+Bregenzerwald hotels continue the pride of innovation in design, where tradition blends with modernity to continue the centuries-old craftsmanship for which the state is known.
+Often found in villages where people have artistically designed and built homes with flair but which match the feel of the village, hotels are also incorporating this creative enthusiasm while keeping nature and the surroundings in mind.

 So much so that some hotels have been awarded the Vorarlberg Wooden Building Prize (awarded every two years) because of their unique design features.